Ajay-Embed/DataStructures-Algorithms/Fundamentals-of-OOP-using-C++/README.md

 # C++ : OOP & other features
+This section aims to explain fundamentals of OOP using C++. <br>

-This section aims to explain fundamentals of OOP using C++ We might add some new C++ features like smart pointers to this section as well.
+This section aims to explain all the principles of OOP practically in form of exemplary programs.
+We might add some new C++ features like smart pointers to this section as well. <br>

 ## Principles of OOP in C++